We have saved a total of for our clients since 2015

 Website Legal Requirements & Compliance Guidance

-Understanding website legal requirements is essential for any individual or organisation with a website.
+Understanding website legal requirements is essential for any business, founder or organisation operating a website.

-Whether you have an information website for your business, are selling online, or run a personal blog you must ensure your website is web legal.
+Whether you run a business website, a startup landing page, an eCommerce store or a personal blog, you must ensure your website is web legal.

-Failure to do so can result in a risk of civil liability and, or statutory fines.
+Failure to do so can expose you to the risk of civil liability and, in some cases, statutory fines.

 Website Legal Requirements

-In this guide, we will take you through all of the legal requirements, rules and regulations, for operating a website in the UK.
+In this guide, we explain all of the legal requirements, rules and regulations, that commonly apply when operating a website in the UK.
 We’ll explain how and when the legal rules and regulations apply.

-In addition, we will provide step-by-step guidance on what you need to do to make sure that your website complies with the legal requirements.
+In addition, we include practical step-by-step guidance on what you need to do to make sure that your website complies with the legal requirements.

-As solicitors with extensive experience in website compliance law and related legal services, we understand the importance of having a clear understanding of compliance laws.
+As solicitors with extensive experience advising on website compliance law and related legal issues, we understand the importance of having a clear understanding of compliance laws.

 Website Business Information Requirements

-Under the Electronic Commerce (EC Directive) Regulations 2002, and the Companies Act 2006, every UK-based business must display specific information.
-This is information related to their business on their website.
+Under the Electronic Commerce (EC Directive) Regulations 2002, and the Companies Act 2006, every UK-based business must display specific information on their website.

-The following must be included on the website of a business located in the UK.
-This applies where that business is a company or sells products or services online:
+The following information must be included where the business operates through a company or sells products or services online:

 Sole traders and partnerships using a business name other than their own must also include the information below.

-- The names of all individuals involved in the business.
+• The names of all individuals who have an ownership interest in the business.

 Website Cookie Legal Requirements

-Cookies are small text files that are sent to your browser by a website that a user visits.
-The cookies provide data on the visitors’ use of the website.
+Cookies are small text files stored on a user’s device when they visit a website.
+The cookies are commonly used to remember settings and support the website’s functionality.
+They may also provide data on the visitors’ use of the website.

 In most instances, cookies are designed to improve a visitor’s experience on a website.
 They provide information related to the user, such as their location.
 Accordingly, it is necessary to obtain a visitor’s consent to the cookies to comply with the relevant legal rules.